clarkdatalabs/time_filter_map/README.md

 ## Customize for Your Data
 #### 1. Prepare Your GEOJSON File
-The sample project works for datasets with information about Latitude/Longitude and year (in the format of stringfied integer).
+The sample project works for datasets with information about Latitude/Longitude and year (in stringified integer format).
 The sample dataset looks like:
 ```javascript
 {
   "type": "FeatureCollection",